WHAT IS PUBLIC HOUSING?

 Public housing was established to provide decent and safe rental

-with disabilities.
-Public housing comes in all sizes and types, from
+disabilities.
+Public housing comes in all sizes and types, from scattered

-of Housing and Urban Development (HUD) administers Federal aid to local
+Housing and Urban Development (HUD) administers Federal aid to local

 housing agencies (HAs) that manage the housing for low-income residents at

 rents they can afford.
-HUD furnishes technical and
+HUD furnishes technical and professional assistance

 WHO IS ELIGIBLE?